REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 Regovar
 - Open-source and Free
-- Hospitals of HUGO in the project, open to everyone (Nancy Hospital joined us in June)
+- HUGO's Hospitals, but also open to  everyone (Nancy Hospital joined us in June)
 - Able to run all pipelines
 - All data stored on local securized server
 - Allow and simplify the sharing of pipelines, panels, filters and statistics